Today in Apple history: Apple founded by Steve Jobs, Steve Wozniak, Ron Wayne

 When Apple went public in 1980, both Woz and Jobs became instant multimillionaires.
 (Despite missing out on that windfall, Wayne remains remarkably upbeat about stepping away from Apple.)

 Today, Apple is a company valued at more than $2.6 trillion.
 That’s quite the success story!
-Now if only we’d invested in it way back at the beginning…
+Now if only we’d invested in Apple way back when it was founded …

 Newsletters